The way our brains are wired influences our communication style

 In conclusion, the application of Coloured Brain knowledge with the skill to use postures appropriately to communicate will undoubtedly expand the competencies required for you to be an effective leader.

 Lily Lau is a trainer and faculty of Leaderonomics.
 She aims to inspire people to reach their potential through self-discovery of personal talents.
-She is master certified for directive communication psychology and has conducted many trainings in this topic.
+She is master certified for directive communication psychology and has conducted many training sessions on this topic.
 You can find out your Coloured Brain through Coloured Brain Communication Inventory.
-To engage her for your organisation, e-mail email@example.com
+To engage Leaderonomics for your organisation’s training needs, e-mail email@example.com